synchronizing/mitm/README.md

 # 👨🏼‍💻 Man In The Middle

 A simple Python project that creates a man-in-the-middle proxy utilizing the standard `Asyncio` library.
+As of now, this project does not route the clients traffic to its original location - instead, it blocks and responds with a message (either with or without TLS).

 ![img](https://i.imgur.com/elflATe.png)